 Unorganized employees are much less productive, essentially costing the employer much more to maintain.
 If you've organized events, maintained schedules or calendars, or set and met goals for your past employers, include it on your resume.

 The majority of today's positions require working with a team of like-minded individuals to accomplish goals, so it's vital to have the skills to work well with others.
 This skill relates closely with your communication skills and should be highlighted alongside them.You can even portray both, simultaneously, within one bullet point.

-To show how adaptable you are, use an example from past employment where you thrived when the status quo was shaken up or where you had to quickly change course and successfully completed the project or goal despite the change.
+To show how adaptable you are, use an example from one of your previous jobs in which you thrived when the status quo was shaken up, or use an example of when you had to quickly change course but successfully completed the project or goal, despite the change.
 Show how you manage and dominate change.

 How well do you manage conflict or inspire others to greater heights?
-Interpersonal skills relate close to teamwork and communications, and can sometimes be shown through the same example, leaving more space for other skills or achievements.
+Interpersonal skills relate closely to teamwork and communications, and can sometimes be shown through the same example, leaving more space for other skills or achievements.

-Leadership skills revolve around your ability to take charge and manage others, and leading them to meet specific goals or priorities successfully.
-Although some people are natural-born leaders, everyone has some degree of leadership skill, whether they know it or not.
+Leadership skills revolve around your ability to take charge and manage others, including your ability to lead them to meet specific goals or priorities in a successful manner.
+Although some people are natural-born leaders, everyone exhibits some degree of leadership, whether they know it or not.
 Take a moment to look inside yourself to discover when you’ve either led by action or example, to move others to do something great.

 Most employers don't just want an individual who will simply come to work, do their job, and go home.

-Many are looking for candidates that will go above and beyond their expectations, offering much more than what the employer originally expected of them.
+Instead, many are looking for candidates that will go above and beyond their expectations, offering much more than what the employer originally expected of them.
 Leadership skills should be displayed through examples of past achievements or goals that you led a group or team to meet.
-Avoid subjective statements like "a goal-driven leader" that include no evidence of your success.
-Employers won't buy it and you will look bad in the process.
+Avoid subjective statements like, "a goal-driven leader," or other statements that include no evidence of your success; employers just won't buy it.

 Disagreement is fine, but you must remain professional at all times and remain aware of the differing opinions around you.
 To show your multicultural strengths, include an example of a situation that you resolved, whether between coworkers or patients/customers/client, and the result of your solution.

-The best skills for any resume are those that are well-aligned and supplement the position, the hospital, the clinic, or the company that you're interested in.
-However, don't go overboard trying to find experiences and skills for each of the above categories.

-Try to figure out which of those would be most valuable to the position you're looking into and use examples for each of those.
+The best skills for any healthcare resume are those that are well-aligned and supplement the position, the hospital, the clinic, or the company that you're interested in.
+Don't go overboard trying to find experiences and skills for each of the above categories.
+Instead, try to figure out which of those would be most valuable to the position you're looking into and use examples for each of those.

-Remember, recruiters and hiring managers are spending less than a minute on each resume they come across, so brevity is your friend here.
-Avoid being too lengthy, mention only the valuable aspects of your previously acquired skills, and you'll be in good shape.
+Remember, most recruiters and hiring managers spend less than a minute reviewing each resume they come across, so brevity is your friend here.
+Avoid being too lengthy and mention only the valuable aspects of your previously acquired skills, and you'll be in good shape.